 The company expanded from there: adding more products and then the stone restoration service division.
 I feel truly honored that I get to work in a business that my father built from the ground up.
 I started working for him in 2009, answering phones.

-Today I am Assistant Vice President.
+Today I am Assistant Vice President (and now in 2021 Vice President).
 I have a hand in just about all aspects of the business, from estimating jobs to shipping products.

 A picture of me and my dad, Rawi at a Houston trade show

 C.B.: What are the biggest frustrations your customers have and how do you help them?

 I think the one phrase I hear the most is, “…but I thought my stone was sealed!”
 The customers’ frustrations come from not being informed about the proper stone care methods.

 A large part of our business is stone care education, such as most marbles and travertines react to acids.

 I helped develop the International Stoneworks App for Windows, which advises customers on the best care and maintenance methods for stone, tile, and grout.

 One of Jacqueline's favorite before and after photos of terrazzo floor restoration

 C.B.: Which stone trends are most relevant for your business?